The WiSA Technologies Inc (WISA) Stock expansion path ahead

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of WiSA Technologies Inc (NASDAQ:WISA) dipped -8.70% to close Friday’s market session at $0.19, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.185 and $0.2026 throughout the trading session with the volume trading being 1091117 shares, which represented a significant variation when compared to the three months average volume of 664.55K shares.
-The firm’s stock price fluctuated -54.98% within the last five trades and -71.03% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -85.86% in the last 6 months and -85.06% was subtracted to its value over the previous 3 months.
-WISA stock is trading at a margin of -58.75%, -73.24% and -93.23% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of WiSA Technologies Inc (NASDAQ:WISA) dipped -5.22% to close Friday’s market session at $0.17, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.1543 and $0.1757 throughout the trading session with the volume trading being 1609208 shares, which represented a significant variation when compared to the three months average volume of 1.18 million shares.
+The firm’s stock price fluctuated -10.55% within the last five trades and -72.62% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -85.73% in the last 6 months and -87.54% was subtracted to its value over the previous 3 months.
+WISA stock is trading at a margin of -52.30%, -72.23% and -93.40% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?